Mueller's report on Russia and Trump is more than 300 pages long

 The Justice Department has said it will release a version of the Mueller report in "weeks not months," but sensitive information contained in the original report will not be included.

-The Washington Post reported that Mueller’s report is less than 1000 pages.
-A Justice Department official declined to give a more narrow range between 300 and 1000 pages.
+The Washington Post reported that Mueller’s report is less than 1,000 pages.
+A Justice Department official declined to give a more narrow range than 300 to 1,000 pages.

 The length of Mueller’s report has become the source of great interest since Barr’s four-page summary was released on Sunday.

-Note: CORRECTION (March 27, 2:35 p.m.
-ET): A previous version of this article misstated the deadline that Democrats on the House Judiciary Committee have set for the attorney general to release the Mueller report to Congress.
-It is April 2, not April 3.